jenspfahl/KeepAwake/README.md

 When you have configured some screensaver or "sleep" powersaving settings, the icon looks like this.
 ![](pic1.png)

 Toggle it to deactivate all screensaver and powersaving settings.
+(A small lock icon indicates the setting is persistant between restarts.)

 ![](pic2.png)